Department: Chemical and Biomolecular Engineering

 - Surfactands and Colloidal Stability of Latex Systems

-Areas of research interest include polymer colloids, emulsion polymerization, latex particle morphology, film formation, surfactants and colloidal stability.
-Pioneered the field of miniemulsions and related polymer latex systems.
-Authored more than 400 articles, edited 5 books and holds 9 U.S patents.
-Advised 65 & co-advised 32 PhD students, 53 Masters and 31 postdocs.
-Delivered numerous invited lectures at national and international conferences.
+He is internationally known for his research on polymer colloids, emulsion polymerization processes and latex technology, latex particle morphology, latex film formation, surfactants and colloidal stability.
+He and his students pioneered the field of miniemulsions.
+He authored more than 400 scientific articles, edited 5 books and holds 9 U.S patents.
+El-Aasser advised 66 Ph.D. students and co-advised 32 Ph.D. students, 53 MS students and 31 postdoctoral fellows.
+He delivered numerous invited lectures at national and international conferences.

 - Ph.D., McGill University (Montreal, Canada)